-- 1. Install the stove to meet manufacturer's specifications. - 2.
-Verify the replacement stove is certified to meet EPA emission standards or local standards, whichever are stricter.
+- 1. Install the stove to meet manufacturer's specifications. - Verify the replacement stove is certified to meet EPA emission standards or local standards, whichever are stricter.

 - 3. Confirm the installed unit is certified and labeled by: - a.
 National Fire Protection Association under 211-1996, or - b.
 Other equivalent listing organization - 4.
-Visually inspect the chimney for safe operation by referring to NFPA 211. - 5.
-Provide all customers with in-home operation instructions, to include proper woodburning practices, safety information, and education about proper maintenance, such as stack thermometers and the need for fire extinguishers. - 6.
+Visually inspect the chimney for safe operation by referring to NFPA 211. - Seal all penetrations through the thermal-pressure boundary using appropriate hightemperature materials for the application in compliance with SWS 3.0102.2. - Provide all customers with in-home operation instructions, to include proper woodburning practices, safety information, and education about proper maintenance, such as stack thermometers and the need for fire extinguishers. - 7.
 Educate the customers about the potential impact of exhaust ventilation and/or forced-air distribution on the wood heater's operation.

-Install make-up air if the building is tightened below the depressurization limit CFM50.
+Install make-up air if the building is tightened below the depressurization limit CFM{50} .